Andrew Hawkins: Cincinnati Bengals

 The Cincinnati Bengals claimed Hawkins off waivers on August 1, 2011.
-He debuted for the team on August 21, 2011, in Week 2 of the preseason against New York Jets, catching a 15-yard pass from Dan LeFevour.
-Hawkins was waived during final-day cuts on September 3 but he was re-signed to the team's practice squad the following day.
+He debuted for the team on August 21, in Week 2 of the preseason against New York Jets, catching a 15-yard pass from Dan LeFevour.
+Hawkins was waived during final-day cuts on September 3, but he was re-signed to the team's practice squad the following day.
 Hawkins was added to the active roster after Jordan Shipley was placed on injured reserve.

 Hawkins went on to record 23 receptions for 263 yards, both fifth among the team's receivers.
 He also had five rushes for 25 yards converted on nine third-down situations.
 His on-the-field performance made Hawkins a bit of a "fan favorite" among Bengals fans, who referred to him as "Baby Hawk".

 He had a breakout season in 2012 for the Bengals, playing in 14 games and totaling 51 receptions for 533 yards and four touchdowns, plus six rushes for 30 yards.

-In 2013, he suffered a serious ankle injury prior to the preseason and was placed on injured reserve with a designation for a possible return, meaning he could return and play by Week 9.
+In 2013, Hawkins suffered a serious ankle injury prior to the preseason and was placed on injured reserve with a designation for a possible return, meaning he could return and play by Week 9.
 He did return and played in the Bengals final eight games, totaling 12 receptions for 199 yards.